miladd3/angular-simple-todolist/readme.md

 npm install
 ```

-Then you can run development server by running
+Then you can run development server by running:

 ```
 npm run dev
 ```

-After that yoy can visit <http://localhost:9000>
+After that you can visit <http://localhost:9000>

 If you want to build for production you can run